Oswego, New York

 Dream, Discover, Do… The Oswego Way

-Big-school resources in a supportive community and both liberal arts and career-directed studies in a dynamic and interactive environment—that’s what students encounter at SUNY Oswego.
+SUNY Oswego offers engaging student life activities and programming alongside an exceptionally diverse curriculum with academic programs in four distinct schools: Business; Education; Liberal Arts & Sciences; and Communication, Media & the Arts.
 The possibilities are endless with an extensive choice of academic options and majors, an outstanding faculty, internships, co-ops, service-learning, and study abroad opportunities that foster learning and encourage the exchange of ideas.
-Oswego is a campus of choice for students (around 8,000 students, some 7,000 of them full-time undergraduates) who become graduates achieving dreams, pursuing adventure, and embracing opportunities.
+Oswego is a campus of choice for students (around 8,000 students, some 7,000 of them full-time undergraduates) who become successful graduates achieving dreams, pursuing adventure, and embracing opportunity.

 Get to know SUNY Oswego